brodjoey111/propcopia/replit.md

 # Futures Trade Copier Dashboard

 ## Overview

-This is a futures trading copy system that enables traders to automatically replicate trades from a master trading account to multiple follower accounts.
-The application supports NinjaTrader and Tradovate trading platforms, allowing users to manage multiple accounts, monitor live trading activity, track performance metrics, and configure position scaling for each follower account.

-The system provides real-time trade synchronization, comprehensive activity logging, and a visual dashboard for monitoring account balances, P&L, and trade execution status.
+The Futures Trade Copier Dashboard is a comprehensive application designed to automate futures trading by replicating trades from master accounts to multiple follower accounts.
+It supports NinjaTrader and Tradovate platforms, offering features like real-time trade synchronization, performance monitoring, and customizable position scaling.
+The system provides a visual dashboard for tracking account balances, P&L, and trade execution, aiming to deliver a professional financial app experience.

 ## User Preferences
 Preferred communication style: Simple, everyday language.

 **Design System:** Robinhood 2024 theme with minimalist aesthetic